Tarun-Rajan99/MSc-Project/02_reading/README.md

 Tips:
 - Pre-processing is vital to ensure correct inputs to the system
 - WSSSE and Silhouette used to select hyperparameters
+- The section on what clustering is and the maths behind it is useful

 # Template for new entries